tigerjack-quantum/kitqat/README.md

   * `SIMULATOR`, to pass the name of a simulator.
 For myQLM, only the `pylinalg` simulator is actually available.
 For QLM, there are a variety of available simulators depending on the version.

-# Experiments #
-The experiments directory contain some experiments that have been made.

-# Code #
-All the code is below `qat.external.utils`.

 # Contribution Guidelines #
 If you would like to contribute to the code, please open a [GitHub